aliceriot/tmux_workshop/tmux_workshop.md

     tmux attach -t 'session name'

-I have this aliases to `attach`.
+I have this aliased to `attach`.
 This will plop us back into the tmux session we started earlier, and everything we had open will still be there.